apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 #### Flows Should Not Load Massive Files

-In traditional NiFi, FlowFile content is stored on disk, not in memmory.
+In a standard NiFi deployment, FlowFile content is stored on disk, not in memory.
 As a result, it is capable of handling any size data as long as it fits on the disk.
-However, in Stateless, FlowFile contents are stored in memory, in the JVM heap.
-As a result, it is generally not advisable to attempt to load massive files, such as a 100 GB dataset, into Stateless NiFi.
+However, in Stateless, FlowFile contents may be stored in memory, in the JVM heap.
+As a result, it is generally not advisable to attempt to load massive files, such as a 100 GB dataset, into Stateless NiFi, unless
+Stateless is configured to use a disk-backed Content Repository.
 Doing so will often result in an OutOfMemoryError, or at a minimum cause significant garbage collection, which can degrade performance.